- Sports and Recreation»

 It is very important to choose the right size knife for the tasks you will be performing with it.
 You have to decide whether you are willing to accept a large knife in your pocket (or at your side) or if small is the way to go.

-The type of steel is often overlooked by inexperienced buyers.
+The construction of a blade is often overlooked by inexperienced buyers.
 A quality knife should be able to withstand years of use.
+Stainless steel, carbon steel, or non-stainless--read on to decide which is best for your needs.

 Stainless steel such as AUS8 or 440C or traditional carbon steel will be an ideal selection for most uses.